Luke Philp: Playing career

 As a free agent from the Flames, Philp signed a one-year, two-way contract with the Chicago Blackhawks on July 14, 2022.
 After attending the Blackhawks 2022 training camp, Philp was familiarly reassigned to the AHL, joining affiliate the Rockford IceHogs.
 In the season, Philp notched 30 points through his first 31 games with the IceHogs to earn his first recall to the NHL, on January 23, 2023.
 He made his debut with the rebuilding Blackhawks the following day in a 5–2 defeat to the Vancouver Canucks.
 He registered his first point, a game-winning assist, in his second career game during a 5–1 defeat over the former club, the Calgary Flames, on January 26, 2023.
 He was returned to the AHL to continue his tenure with the IceHogs on January 29, 2023.
 The Blackhawks signed him to a one-year, two-way contract extension on March 9, 2023.

 As a free agent from the Blackhawks, Philp was signed to a one-year, two-way contract with the Washington Capitals on July 2, 2024.

-After a lone season within the Capitals organization, Philp left at the conclusion of his contract to sign a one-year deal with Swedish club, Färjestad BK of the SHL, on 26 July 2025.
+After a lone season within the Capitals organization, Philp left at the conclusion of his contract to sign a one-year deal with Swedish club, Färjestad BK of the Swedish Hockey League (SHL), on 26 July 2025.
+In his lone season abroad in 2025–26, Philp contributed offensively within Färjestad, posting 13 goals and 22 assists for 35 points in 52 regular season appearances.

+As a free agent, Philp opted to return to North America and returned within the Flames organization by signing a one-year AHL contract with the Calgary Wranglers on July 2, 2026.

 Personal life

-Philp is the middle of three hockey-playing brothers, with the youngest Noah playing as a prospect within the Edmonton Oilers organization.
+Luke is the middle of three hockey-playing brothers, with the youngest Noah playing as a prospect within the Edmonton Oilers organization.
 He played with his older brother, Simon, during his tenure in the AJHL with the Canmore Eagles in 2012.